Skip to main content

 email: interconnections@ucs.net

-To help members obtain a real-world expectation for their potential renewable energy installations, United has implemented several DG demonstration projects at local offices and also made these units’ energy output data available for members and the public.
+• To help members obtain a real-world expectation for their potential renewable energy installations, United has implemented several DG demonstration projects at local offices utilizing different technologies in each installation.

 DG Burleson Solar is a 2.3 kW Schuco array with SMA Sunny Boy inverter.